toninocasile/Casile_et_al_2025/README.md

 To run the Python files you must:

+•	create a base directory with three subdirectories: "code", "patients_data" and "results"

+•	download the Python files into the "code" directory

-•	uncompress the downloaded files MAINTAINING the existing directory tree
+•	download the raw data from https://kreimanlab.com/code/mirc/ and save them into the "patients_data" MAINTAINING their directory tree

-•	set, in the file utilities.py the variable base_dir to the root of the directory tree
+•	set, in the file utilities.py the variable base_dir to the root of the directory tree (i.e., the base directory selected above)

-• download the raw data from https://kreimanlab.com/code/mirc/
+• run the code

 List of Python files